TechShroom/KCore/README.md

-A common core for most of my new Java programs.
+A common core for most of TechShroom's programs.